nkallen/plasticity-blender-addon/README.md

 - Added functionality to merge existing UV seams based on arbitrary Plasticity group polygon selection.
 - Added functionality to select Plasticity groups edges.
 - Changed default port from 8080 to 8090 (conflicting with some AV software).

+Always make sure that you remesh the imported CAD data from Plasticity at least once, otherwise most of the features won't work as expected.